kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Formation of an active complex with plasminogen

 #### Answer: D. Proteolytic activation of fibrinogen - *FALSE* = B. Direct conversion of plasminogen to plasmin - TRUE
-- Tissue plasminogen activator (tPA) directly catalyses the proteolytic conversion of plasminogen to plasmin.
-Alteplase (tPA, Activase) was the first recombinant tissue-type plasminogen activator and is identical to native tissue plasminogen activator.
-In vivo, tissue-type plasminogen activator is synthesised and made available by cells of the vascular endothelium.
-It is the physiological thrombolytic agent responsible for most of the body’s natural efforts to prevent excessive thrombus propagation.
-Alteplase is the fibrinolytic agent most familiar to the Emergency Department and is the lytic agent most often used for the treatment of coronary artery thrombosis, pulmonary embolism and acute stroke.
-In theory, alteplase should be effective only at the surface of fibrin clot.
-In practice, however, a systemic lytic state is seen, with moderate amounts of circulating fibrin degradation products and a substantial systemic bleeding risk.
-The agent may be readministered as necessary, because it is not antigenic and almost never associated with any allergic manifestations.
+- tPA *directly catalyses **proteolytic conversion of plasminogen to plasmin*

+##### Notes
+- Alteplase (tPA, Activase) was first recombinant tissue-type plasminogen activator
+	- it identical to native tissue plasminogen activator
+- In vivo, tissue-type plasminogen activator is synthesised and made available by cells of the vascular endothelium
+- Plasminogen activator is physiological thrombolytic agent
+	- responsible for most of body’s natural efforts to prevent excessive thrombus propagation
+- Alteplase is fibrinolytic agent most familiar to the Emergency Department -it is lytic agent most often used for treatment of
+		1. coronary artery
+		2. thrombosispulmonary embolism
+		3. acute stroke
+- In theory, alteplase should be effective only at the surface of fibrin clot
+- In practice, however, a systemic lytic state is seen
+	- with moderate amounts of circulating fibrin degradation products
+	- and a substantial systemic bleeding risk
+- The agent may be readministered as necessary
+	- because it is not antigenic and almost *never associated with any allergic manifestations*

 Questions 2.71-2.80